jsoules/stellarator-navigator/stellarator-navigator/README.md

     - Add the new `KnownFields` entry to `CategoricalIndexedFields` if appropriate (these are used for creating indexes for the in-memory database)
   - In `Defaults.ts`:
+    - Ensure the new field is present in the `initialNavigatorState` with its range referenced
     - Ensure the new field is present with a sensible deafult in `defaultEmptyRecord`
     - If the new field is a categorical indexed field, add it to the `categoricalIndexes` of the `initialDatabase`
   - In `database.ts`: